112 Ukraine: Structure and coverage

 Prior to its February 2021 ban, 112 Ukraine covered 75% of the territory of Ukraine.
 The channel was available in the packages of the largest Ukrainian cable operators, and is also broadcast via the DVB-T2 network and AMOS 2/3 satellites.

 112 Ukraine operated on one satellite license and five regional digital licenses, which were united by a joint venture agreement.
 The satellite license for 112 Ukraine was issued on 22 August 2013.
 The companies with digital licenses were merged with the companies of 112 Ukraine on 16 August 2014.

 A study as performed at the Policy Institute at King's College London to evaluate the spread of "misinformation" from Russian state media such as RT and Sputnik into international media, including British tabloids like The Daily Mail and Ukrainian Russian-language media including 112 Ukraine.
 The study found that Russian media often took reporting from Ukrainian sources and repackaged it.
 However, it found no general evidence of the reverse.
 This result was replicated when closer analysis was performed on two specific news stories, with in one case "no instances of content from RT, RIA or TASS being replicated on the Ukrainian sites, but multiple instances of Russian sites using Ukrainian content to report on the parade," and in another the only Russia-to-Ukraine transfer coming from a long quotation.

-The site EUvsDisinfo, which is ran by the foreign relations arm of the European Union, has highlighted a small number of specific articles on the 112.international and 112.ua websites as promoting pro-Russian talking points.
+The site EUvsDisinfo has highlighted a small number of specific articles on the 112.international and 112.ua websites as promoting pro-Russian talking points.
 A fake blog post accusing the Ukrainian military as "lazy" was highlighted on in the English-language 112.international, as well as an interview in which the interviewee claimed that Kyiv aimed to sabotage peace in Donbas.